-“An ounce of prevention is worth a pound of cure.”
-In our continuing efforts to keep you apprised of important safety issues concerning our products, a new education flyer has been produced.
-This flyer, titled Accidents Happen, emphasizes caster safety and the hazards worn, damaged or improper casters can cause.
+“An ounce of prevention is worth a pound of cure”.
+In our continuing efforts to keep you apprised of important safety issues concerning our products, we have produced a new education flyer.
+This flyer, titled Accidents Happen, emphasizes caster safety and the hazards worn, damaged, or improper casters can cause.

 Don’t Let Incorrect Casters Topple Your Safety Program

 Few things are more basic to the workplace than the office chair.
 And for an office safety program to be effective, few things are more important than chair and caster safety.
 Caster wheels that are incorrect for the floor surface can pose the risk of serious injury.
-Even brand new chairs can cause problems as they are routinely equipped with hard wheel casters suitable for carpeting floors.
+Even brand-new chairs can cause problems as they are routinely equipped with hard wheel casters suitable for carpeted floors.
 For chairs to roll safely, use hard wheels on carpeted floors, and soft wheels on chair mats and hard floor surfaces.
 Many new chairs are equipped with hard wheel casters for use on carpeted surfaces only.
 Hard wheels skate and slide on hard floor surfaces.
-For safe rolling on chair mats, and all hard floor surfaces, soft wheel casters should be used.
-Soft wheels provide traction and prevent sliding.
-Protect yourself and your company against rising insurance costs by equipping your office chairs with quality, American-Made Master Manufacturing Caster Wheels.
+Soft wheel casters, which provide traction and prevent sliding, should be used on chair mats and all hard floor surfaces for safe rolling.
+Protect yourself and your company against rising insurance costs by equipping your office chairs with quality, American-made Master Manufacturing Caster Wheels.

 As the industry’s leading supplier of replacement chair casters for over half a century, Master Manufacturing provides the solution for every type of caster safety problem.